CodePushGo/website/src/content/blog/en/how-capacitor-handles-platform-differences.md

 }
 ```

 This approach is especially handy for features like [biometric authentication](https://capgo.app/plugins/capacitor-native-biometric/), where iOS might use [Face ID](https://en.wikipedia.org/wiki/Face_ID) and Android relies on Fingerprint Authentication.
-Along with platform detection, Capacitor's built-in plugins simplify native integration.
+Along with platform detection, React Native's built-in plugins simplify native integration.

 ### Built-in Platform Features

-Capacitor comes with a set of core plugins that handle platform-specific differences seamlessly.
+React Native comes with a set of core plugins that handle platform-specific differences seamlessly.
 These plugins manage the complexities of native implementations while providing a consistent JavaScript interface:

 | Plugin | iOS Implementation | Android Implementation |
 | --- | --- | --- |